-The Finance Director is responsible for this Policy and for maintaining the Fraud Risk Register.
-They investigate all matters, or perceived matters, of fraud and bribery, working with the HR Director, to ensure appropriate sanctions are implemented including, where necessary, reports to the Police.
+The Finance and Corporate Services Director is responsible for this Policy and for maintaining the Fraud Risk Register.
+They investigate all matters, or perceived matters, of fraud and bribery, working with the Head of Human Resources, to ensure appropriate sanctions are implemented including, where necessary, reports to the Police.